 Merchant Promotions Benefits often include higher clickthrough rates and higher conversion rates due to more enticing ads from the promotional information.

-In fact, Google has found that Promotions on Shopping Ads can increase conversion rates by 28% on average (source)
+According to Google, Promotions on Shopping Ads can increase conversion rates by 28% on average.

 Apply Promotions to all or some products